 Though they received some backlash, the study authors stand by their findings.
 "Creating a new person is a huge life decision.
 You don't need a scientist to tell you that," Kimberly Nicholas, PhD, an associate professor of sustainability science at the Lund University Centre for Sustainability Studies, and a member of the study’s research team, tells Refinery29.
 "What our study showed was it makes a big difference in terms of climate pollution as well.
 If you create a new person who leads the same lifestyle and has the same consumption patterns that we do today, then yes, you're leaving a big carbon legacy and creating a lot of climate pollution."

 Of course, some might say that you can choose to have a child and reduce your family’s consumption patterns, which in theory would reduce your carbon legacy.
 Chatterjee falls into that camp.
 "For me, if I was going to have a child — and of course I did — it was incredibly important to me that I find a way to not be adding to the climate crisis," she tells Refinery29.
 "You can’t make that many great choices because society is set up to force you to have only bad choices," she acknowledges.
-"But you can really affect the outcome of the impact of having a child by being engaged in organizing, by being engaged in advocacy."
+"But you can really affect the outcome of the impact of having a child by being engaged in organising, by being engaged in advocacy."

 Another thing to consider, Nicholas says: At this point, this whole side of the debate is kind of moot.
 "The people already alive today, with our fossil fuel consumption and patterns, will use up our remaining carbon budget in less than 10 years," she says.
 "So it's not going to save the planet if you choose not to have a kid."